 The 2013 Cabernet Sauvignon reveals an elegant nose that is about the fruit rather then the oak – notes of blueberry and blackberry with gentle aromas of chocolate.
 Supple initially on the palate, this wine quickly gains complexity – it is well layered focusing more on darker fruit flavors (plum) then red fruits.
 Textured chewy tannins persist for some time.
 Excellent balance between flavor acidity and structure.
 Very good steak wine.
 Very good vintage.
 A bigger wine then their 2012 showing.

-In the early stages of their production their wines are sold direct to consumer via their wine club and mailing list.
-As production expands the wines will be selectively distributed to retail and restaurants.
+In the early stages of their production their wines were sold direct to consumer via their wine club and mailing list.
+As production has expanded the wines are now selectively distributed to retail and restaurants.
 With production to eventually grow, and a commitment to this property and their wines – now is a good time to get on their mailing list and or seek out these limited production impressive early vintages.

 For more information, and to join their mailing list – visit: www.theoremvineyards.com